DiamondSinghh/DiamondSinghh.github.io/Wiki.md

 # Best NBA Basketball Players

 ### Topic
-The best NBA basketbal players that are currenlty still in the NBA.
+1.The best NBA basketbal players that are currenlty still in the NBA

-Top Three best NBA players in the league in my own opinion
+1.Top Three best NBA players in the league in my own opinion

 ### Kevin Durant